-The CTTP Tribal TANF program utilizes federal and state funds to support a variety of temporary services to Indian families.
+The California Tribal TANF Partnership (CTTP) program utilizes federal and state funds to support a variety of temporary services to Indian families.
 An eligible Indian child must reside in the home and meet the financial eligibility criteria.

 These temporary services include cash assistance, educational activities designed to increase the family self-sufficiency, welfare diversion assistance, and supportive services.